rcaelers/workrave-website/content/en/docs/settings/timers/index.md

 ---
 title: Timer
 ---
-The section contains all settings for the three breaks and also allows changing the activity monitoring.
+This section contains all settings for the three breaks and also allows changing the activity monitoring.

 ## Microbreak